 For many of the broadcast technologies, ETSI addresses two aspects: system and equipment specifications, and 'Harmonised Standards' to assist equipment to be placed on the market in line with European legislation.
 In addition, for systems that use the radio frequency spectrum, ETSI works with the relevant European organizations in order to secure appropriate frequency allocations that are common throughout Europe.

-ETSI works in collaboration with other partners in the broadcast domain, mainly EBU (European Broadcasting Union), DVB (Digital Video Broadcasting), WorldDAB (Digital Audio Broadcasting), DRM (Digital Radio Mondiale), RadioDNS Hybrid Radio, TVAnytime, HbbTV (Hybrid broadcast broadband TV).
+ETSI works in collaboration with other partners in the broadcast domain, mainly EBU (European Broadcasting Union), DVB Project, WorldDAB (Digital Audio Broadcasting), DRM (Digital Radio Mondiale), RadioDNS Hybrid Radio, TVAnytime, HbbTV (Hybrid broadcast broadband TV).

 ETSI contributes to the identification of radio spectrum needs for many technologies, including broadcasting.
 The Institute therefore works closely with the European Conference of Posts and Telecommunications Administrations (CEPT) and the European Commission to define radio spectrum requirements for Europe.
 This work in turn is carried to the International Telecommunication Union's (ITU's) Regional and World Radio Conferences.
-ETSI Members may participate in the CEPT work on spectrum allocation, and ETSI Technical Report TR 102 137 lists ETSI standards ordered by the frequency band which they use.
+Detailed information on that topic is available on the ETSI Radio technology page.

 ETSI and the EBU recognize the need to explore the opportunities of converged networks and to include all interested parties.
 The EBU is committed to continue their contribution to ETSI and 3GPP activities to foster collaboration with the mobile industry and realise win-win scenarios wherever possible.